 They jumped on their bikes and started pedaling for school.

-Ben, Tali and three other friends always eat together in the cafeteria at lunch time hour.
+Ben, Tali and three other friends always eat together in the cafeteria at lunch time.
 They sit at the same table in the same chairs every day.
+On one side are Ben, Jold and Willy, and the other Tali and Kate.
 Kind of a friend’s club.
 Tali wasted no time.
 “Okay Ben, tell us your awesome idea.”
-The others chimed in.
-“Yea Ben, what’s this great idea?”
+The others chimed in, “Yea, Ben, what’s this great idea?”